top of page

 Graduate Scholarships and Awards

-I am also seeking enthusiastic undergraduate students enrolled at Trent University who would like to gain experience conducing field and lab work in agricultural and environmental sciences.
+We are also seeking enthusiastic undergraduate students enrolled at Trent University who would like to gain field and lab work experience.
+Reach out if interested!

 Current lab members